 Usually, the Sales Comparison Approach is the most accurate indicator of worth of a home.

-One of the least common approaches in appraising residential properties is the Income Approach, which is mainly used to find the worth of a property based on what an investor would pay based on the income produced by the property.
+One of the least common approaches in appraising houses is the Income Approach, which is generally used to determine the worth of a property based on what an investor would pay based on the capital produced by the property.

 To lower your property taxes.

 To officially display the replacement cost of insurance.

 To provide you a negotiating tool when purchasing real estate.

 To figure out an honest price when selling real estate.

 To protect your rights in a condemnation case.

 Because a government agency such as the IRS requires it.

 If you are ever involved in a civil case.